 So that’s Café Sacher for you.
 It’s far from a well-kept secret and you’re almost guaranteed to always find a bit of a line, but sometimes you just have to join the crowds to eat delicious cake.
 I mean, it just wouldn’t have been a proper trip to Vienna without a slice of Sacher Torte!

-If you’re looking for more foodie recommendations, check out some of my favourite places to eat in Vienna.
+If you’re looking for more foodie recommendations, check out some of my favourite places to eat in Vienna and also where to eat in Salzburg.

 Have you been to Café Sacher?